michaelficarra/commonjs-everywhere/README.md

     * `export`: a variable name to add to the global scope; assigned the exported object from the `entryPoint` module.
 Any valid [Left-Hand-Side Expression](http://es5.github.com/#x11.2) may be given instead.
     * `aliases`: an object whose keys and values are `root`-rooted paths (`/src/file.js`), representing values that will replace requires that resolve to the associated keys
     * `handlers`: an object whose keys are file extensions (`'.roy'`) and whose values are functions from the file contents to a Spidermonkey-format JS AST like the one esprima produces.
 Handles for CoffeeScript and JSON are included by default.
 If no handler is defined for a file extension, it is assumed to be JavaScript.
+    * `node`: a falsey value causes the bundling phase to omit the `process` stub that emulates a node environment
     * `verbose`: log additional operational information to stderr
     * `ignoreMissing`: continue without error when dependency resolution fails